jaquecr/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/07-design-report-in-power-bi-desktop-enhanced.md

 1. Configure the second rule (green circle) as follows, then select **OK**:

-	*The rules can be interpreted as follows: display a red diamond if the profit margin value is less than 0; otherwise if the value is great or equal to zero, display a green circle.*
+	*The rules can be interpreted as follows: display a red diamond if the profit margin value is less than 0; otherwise if the value is greater than or equal to zero, display a green circle.*

 	 - In the second control, enter **0**
 	 - In the third control, select **Number**